Investment Management Research Workshop

 The Investment Management Research Workshop was established by Professor Ron Bird while at UTS, as part of the UTS Paul Woolley Centre for Capital Markets Dysfunctionality established in 2007.

-In 2017, Portfolio Construction Forum became involved under the auspices of the Investment Management Research Program, the specialist academic research unit of Portfolio Construction Forum.
+In 2017, Portfolio Construction Forum became involved under the auspices of the Investment Management Research Program, the specialist academic research unit of Portfolio Construction Forum, which replaced the UTS Paul Woolley Centre.

 The Investment Management Research program has three activities: